EthanPlayerOne/EthanPlayerOne/README.md

 - 👀 I’m interested in python, discord bots and data since
 - 🌱 I’m currently learning c++ and pandas
 - 💞️ I’m not looking to collaborate on.
-- 📫 How to reach me - only via discord: Ethan Player One#7452
+- 📫 How to reach me - only via discord: @ethanplayerone

 <!---
 EthanPlayerOne/EthanPlayerOne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.